 Food Service Establishments

-The Rules and Regulations for Food Service require a food service operation to stop serving food and beverages if a water service interruption lasts longer than two hours unless the facility has a health department approved emergency operations plan prior to the event.
-The following brochure and preparation tool from the Georgia Department of Public Health provide an overview for developing your own plan:
+The Rules and Regulations for Food Service require a food service operation to stop serving food and beverages if a water service interruption lasts longer than two hours unless the facility has a health department-approved emergency operations plan prior to the event.
+The following brochure and preparation tool from the Georgia Department of Public Health provides an overview for developing your own plan:

 Even if you do not have an approved emergency operations plan, the following guide can help you serve food safely during the initial two hours of a boil water advisory (NOTE: This guide does not apply to a “Do Not Use” or “Do Not Drink” advisory):

 This Guide from the Conference for Food Protection can be used to develop an emergency operation plan that addresses water service interruptions as well as many other emergency situations that can impact your facility:

 Once the boil water advisory has been lifted, there are several steps that need to be taken to assure that potentially contaminated water is no longer present in your water lines and the equipment connected to them.
 The following guide will help you determine what steps need to be taken for your food service establishment:

 The CDC recommends the following instructions and guidelines for hotels and motels that are experiencing a boil water advisory:

 - Post signs that instruct guests not to drink or use the water for drinking, making coffee or baby formula, brushing teeth, or bathing infants.

 - Use commercially bottled water for drinking, food and beverage preparation, brushing teeth, and bathing infants